mumoshu/variant/README.md

 ## Future Goals

-* Runners to run flows in places other than the host running your Variant app
+* Runners to run tasks in places other than the host running your Variant app
   * Docker
   * Kubernetes
   * etc